-Summary: Mechanical Engineering Expert Witness allowed to provide testimony even though the defendants argued that he did not have the qualifications to provide testimony.
+Summary: Mechanical Engineering Expert Witness allowed to provide testimony even though the defendants argued that he did not have the qualifications to provide testimony in accident reconstruction and does not have any formal biomechanical training.

 Facts: This case (Klorczyk et al v.
 Sears, Roebuck & Co. et al – United States District Court – District of Connecticut – March 29th, 2019) involves a claim of wrongful death.
 The plaintiffs (the estate of the decedent) allege that the decedent died because of a defective jack stand that allowed a car to fall on him and crush him.
 They have sued the defendants that they allege designed, manufactured, and sold the jack stand.
 The defendants deny that the decedent used their jack stand or that their jack stand was defective.
 The plaintiff’s hired Mechanical Engineering Expert Witness to provide testimony.
 The defendants have filed a motion to exclude this expert from testifying.